 As the Maiden isn’t explicitly designed, she varies in appearance, but the core aspects are always the same – a lady wearing a crown, often rather buxom and wearing the fashions of the era that the bust is carved.
 The majority are of stone and painted white, but that seems to be more due to a lot of buildings going up at around the same time, rather than any attempt to fix the design forever.

-There’s a slightly out of date map of the Maidens on the Mercers’ website.
+There’s a map of the Maidens on the Mercers’ website.